 30 planes arriving at or departing from Mackinac Island Airport each day

-As an alternative to taking a ferry boat or their own boat to Mackinac Island, some people fly a private plane or take a charter flight into Mackinac Island Airport.
-The 3,500-foot runway operates year-round and is the only way to reach Mackinac Island at times in the winter when the lake is frozen.
+As an alternative to taking a ferry boat or taking your own boat to Mackinac Island is flying to Mackinac Island on a private plane or charter flight.
+Mackinac Island Airport has a 3,500-foot runway that operates year-round and is the only way to reach Mackinac Island at times in the winter when the lake is frozen.

 76 degrees is the average high temperature on Mackinac Island in July